Whether it's a broken bone or a complex, life-threatening illness, the Alberta Children's Hospital cares for more than 100,000 children every year.

 Transport: The hospital is home to a Pediatric Critical Care Transport Team – dedicated transport team members travel to smaller hospitals by ground ambulance, plane or helicopter to stabilize sick or injured kids before bringing them to the Alberta Children’s Hospital for critical care.
 Picture an ICU in the air or on the road.

-Research: 100% of cures begin with research The Alberta Children’s Hospital Research Institute has united over 330 scientists who are working to find new ways of diagnosing and treating pediatric disorders and better ways of preventing their occurrences in the first place.
+Research: One hundred percent of new cures begin with research The Alberta Children’s Hospital Research Institute has united over 330 scientists who are working to find new ways of diagnosing and treating pediatric disorders and better ways of preventing their occurrences in the first place.
 By having leading researchers at the Alberta Children’s Hospital, it ensures new discoveries can be quickly translated into clinical care for kids.